IAHM-COL/losChinchess/07-LosChinchess-VII/07-LosChinchess-VII-Regulations.md

 placement of players was achieved by seeding all players in two cups, using the initial Glicko-2 scores, and randomly chosing to complete B1, A3, B3, A5 etc from the highest ranked cup, and A2, B2, A4, etc, from the lowest scores cup.
-The 'Golden Bishop' of Chinchess IV tournament (@AsDaGo) was directly placed on A1.
-For the first four weeks, each group shall play a doble round-robin tournament (every player against each other, colors alternating), played between May 6th and June 2nd, 2022.
+The 'Golden Bishop' of Chinchess VI tournament (@AsDaGo) was directly placed on A1.
+For the first four weeks, each group shall play a doble round-robin tournament (every player against each other, colors alternating), played between May 6th and June 2nd, 2023.
-The Bye games gives one point each.
 Games asigned for a given week cannot be played on a different week.

 The winner of every group classifies, along the second placement, to the final round.
 The final round, consists of 4 players.
 These will play a doble